logicalclocks/terraform-provider-hopsworksai/docs/resources/cluster.md

 - **acr_registry_name** (String) The name of the ACR registry.
 - **aks_cluster_name** (String) The name of the AKS cluster.
 - **network** (Block List, Max: 1) The network configurations. (see [below for nested schema](#nestedblock--azure_attributes--network))
-- **search_domain** (String) The search domain to use for node address resolution.
-If not specified it will use the Azure default one.
-Defaults to `internal.cloudapp.net`.
+- **search_domain** (String, Deprecated) The search domain to use for node address resolution.
+If not specified it will use the Azure default one (internal.cloudapp.net).
+Use azure_attributes/network/search_domain instead.
 - **storage_container_name** (String) The name of the azure storage container that the cluster will use to store data in.
 If not specified, it will be automatically generated.

 <a id="nestedblock--azure_attributes--network"></a>